 Visit another country on a day trip from Strasbourg

 Basel like Strasbourg is located on the Rhine River in northwest Switzerland, close to the country’s borders with France and Germany.
 Its medieval old town centres around Marktplatz, where you will find most tourists who visit Basel.
-The Basel Old town is dominated by the 16th-century, red-sandstone Town Hall.
-Its 12th-century Gothic cathedral.
-Basel is the closest city to Strasbourg in Switzerland.

 Strasbourg to Basel is 136 Kilometres

-Europa Park
+Europa Park for fun near Strasbourg

-Europa Park is Europe’s 2nd most popular theme park in Europe behind Disneyland Paris.
-It lies in Rust Germany.
-Europa Park like many theme parks, is broken up into different themed areas.
 The big roller coasters are what most people come for.
 The Silver Star tops 240 feet high and reaches speeds of 90 miles an hour.
-The Wodan wood roller coaster is through back to the classic wooden coasters of the past.
-It reaches a height 131 feet and speeds through at nearly 65 miles an hour.
+The Wooden wood roller coaster is through back to the classic wooden coasters of the past.
+It reaches a height of 131 feet and speeds through at nearly 65 miles an hour.
 Europa Park has something for everyone.
-Strasbourg to Europe Park is 59 Kilometres

 Tours from Strasbourg France